Wabinab/Xenoblade-Chronicles-3-The-Book/src/12_lucky_seven.md

 "Hmmmm..."
 Riku thought for a while, perhaps on how to convince him, asked again, "Noah want Lanz and friends to kick buckets?"

-He instantaneously rebuted, "No, what the spark?!"
+He instantaneously rebutted, "No, what the spark?!"

 "Same as letting friends die."
 He pressed on, now on a heated debate.